mckennapsean/dissertation/content/01-intro.md

 problem-driven work, such as design studies.
 The key novelty to this framework is its specificity for visualization design by connecting steps of the design process to the design decisions made and visualization-specific artifacts obtained.
-Other novel aspects of this framework includes its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing visualization models.
+Other novel aspects of this framework include its flexibility for iteration, actionability to guide novice visualization designers, and connections to existing visualization models.
 To strengthen the contribution of this framework, we have evaluated its use and application across several